Pediatric Wayfinding

 Environmental Design

-A wayfinding system for a pediatric hospital that improves the patient environment and provide navigational functionality.
+A wayfinding system for a pediatric hospital that improves the patient experience and provides functional navigation.

 Hospitals are often a blank and sterile environment that exudes stress and uncertainty.
 In fact, I know of this first hand I because I used to wait within one just for the start of school across the street from it.
 Even as a young visitor, I was noticeably uncomfortable each time I waited there.
 A place of healing felt more like a complex prison labyrinth.
 Very opposite of the warm invitation that is often presented from such places.
 Inspired by these experiences, this project became an opportunity to create a solution to the dreary environmental and navigational issue that plagues hospitals.